harmonie-durrant/ecs-minilibx/README.en.md

 # Flags for the C compiler (42 requirements)
 CFLAGS = -Wall -Wextra -Werror
 # Flags for the minilibx and ecs library
-LDFLAGS = -Lecs-minilibx -lecs -lmlx -lXext -lX11 -lm
+LDFLAGS = -L./ecs-minilibx -lecs -L./ecs-minilibx/minilibx-linux -lmlx -lXext -lX11 -lm

 # Rule to compile the project
 all: $(NAME)